 If you have hearing or speaking difficulties, we may be able to help you take your IELTS.

-It may take three months for some special arrangements to be made for you, so you should make your application as soon as possible through an IELTS test center.
+It may take six weeks for some special arrangements to be made for you, so you should make your application as soon as possible through an IELTS test centre.

-If your center does not have the equipment or space you need (e.g. a separate room), they will do their best to help you to find another center that does.
+If your centre does not have the equipment or space you need (e.g. a separate room), they will do their best to help you to find another centre that does.

-Your center may also ask you to provide a medical certificate.
+Your centre may also ask you to provide a medical certificate.